Thurston High School

 Thurston High School is a public high school located in the Thurston area of Springfield, Oregon, United States.

 Academics

-In 2008, 80% of the school's seniors received a high school diploma.
-Of 338 students, 271 graduated, 30 dropped out, 11 received a modified diploma, and 26 were still in high school the following year.
+In 2024, 88% of the school's seniors received a high school diploma.
+83% graduated in four years.
+29% of students met Oregon proficiency standards in English language arts, 14% met the standards in mathematics, and 35% did so in science.